OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 How quickly can post-accident or reasonable-suspicion testing be scheduled?

-Timing depends on location, time of day, and collector availability.
-Alcohol tests in particular may have short windows under DOT or policy.
-Share your escalation contacts and policy deadlines when you onboard us—we prioritize urgent calls and give supervisors realistic ETAs.
+It depends on location, time of day, and collector availability—there is no universal guarantee.
+Alcohol windows can be tight under DOT or policy, so say “alcohol too” early.
+Share escalation contacts when you onboard; we return realistic ETAs for supervisors.
 Context: when employers use post-accident testing.

 Can post-accident drug testing be done on-site or at the job site?

 Often yes, when the scene is safe and staging meets collection requirements.
-Mobile response can reduce travel delay after an incident.
-Read more under post-accident drug testing.
+Mobile response can cut travel delay after an incident.
+Read post-accident drug testing.

 What is reasonable suspicion drug testing?

-It is testing based on specific, contemporaneous observations documented under your policy (and supervisor training where DOT applies)—not random selection and not a substitute for performance management unless criteria are met.
-Collectors remain neutral; your HR and legal frameworks govern employment decisions.
+It is testing triggered by specific, documented observations under your policy (and supervisor training where DOT applies)—not random selection.
+Collectors stay neutral; HR and legal own employment decisions.
 See reasonable suspicion testing and what employers should know (article).

 How do random drug testing programs work for employers?

-A valid selection method chooses employees for unannounced testing on a schedule or rate your policy or DOT rules require.
-When a name is selected, the employer notifies the donor and collections must be completed per program timelines.
-We execute the collection and documentation once your TPA or internal process issues the order.
-For a program overview, read how random testing works for employers.
+A defined pool and selection rate pick employees for unannounced testing on the schedule your policy or DOT rules require.
+Once selected, donors are notified and must complete on time.
+We run the visit once your TPA or internal process issues the order.
+Overview: how random testing works for employers.

 Who manages our random pool—the employer, a consortium, or the TPA?

-Pool administration is usually handled by your TPA or consortium; single employers may run their own pool.
-We focus on field execution—turning selections into completed tests.
-Details: random drug testing programs.
+Usually your TPA or consortium runs the pool; some employers self-administer.
+We focus on the field—turning selections into completed tests.
+More: random drug testing programs.

 Urine, oral fluid & breath alcohol